-NOT have to keep an eye on a corn stove, as it can run
+NOT have to keep an eye on a corn stove, furnace or

-not add greenhouse gases to the atmosphere, as
+greenhouse gases to the atmosphere, as it is "carbon

-know that nearly all types of fuel (coal, oil, propane
+nearly all types of fuel (coal, oil, propane or

-or natural gas) that you currently burn to heat your
+natural gas) that you currently burn to heat your home

 common greenhouse gas that contributes to global